 Best professional video editing software

 Final Cut Pro X is the video editing software created by Apple.
 It's perfectly optimized for Macs so so long as you're running on a new enough machine, it should be more stable and quicker to render projects than if you were using Premiere Pro.
 It's jam-packed with pro-grade features such as multi-camera edits to HDR support, in-app color grading and even 360-degree video.
 Its image-heavy user interface might have startled seasoned video editors when it was first introduced but for anyone just starting out in video editing who want a more professional programme, it makes the process a lot simpler.
 If you already own a Macbook or iMac and want someone more advanced than iMovie, there's a good chance that Final Cut Pro X will provide the upgrade you're looking for.
+Latest features include the ability to drag effects titles and graphics into the viewer to automatically detect and track objects and faces, editable focus points for iPhone 13 Cinematic movies, and optimization for the latest Mac M1 Pro and Max chips.

 DaVinci Resolve initially started out as a color-grading tool but has since become an industry-standard editor.
 If you've moved across from Premier Pro, the familiar interface complete with timeline, monitor window and media pool should make you feel at home.

 It also has a lot of more advanced features such as a new 'cut page' in the Dual Time and its new Neural Engine uses machine learning to apply advanced effects such as removing objects from a scene and morph transitions focusing on a face.
-The pro version also supports HDR color grading, collaborative working and so much more.
+The Pro version also supports HDR color grading, collaborative working and so much more.
 There's a one-time purchase fee but after that, it's yours so you don't have to worry about paying for a monthly subscription.

 Best budget video editing software